Cypher1305/Atos-Digital-Academy/CONTRIBUTING.md

 * Provide as much context and detail as possible (screenshots, steps to reproduce, logs, etc.)
 ---
 ## Code of Conduct
->By participating in this project, you agree to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+>By participating in this project, you agree to follow our [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md).
 Let’s create a safe and inclusive environment for everyone.
 ---
 ## Thank You
 >Your contributions help make Atos Digital Academy better for everyone.